 With a proper fit, this glove has great dexterity.
-The thin insulation in the palm provides more dexterity than those with bulkier insulation like the Gordini Gore-Tex Down III.
+The thin insulation in the palm provides more dexterity than other bulkier options in this review.

-We really liked the leather palm that made gripping items like a zipper or ski ticket easier.
-We found it easy to take skins off and on during backcountry travel.
-It was easy to do up boots and attach ski lift tickets with gloves on.
-The only downside of this glove is the limited sizing options.
+We really like the leather palm that makes gripping items like a zipper or ski ticket easier.
+We find it easy to take skins off and on during backcountry travel.
+It is easy to do up boots and attach ski lift tickets with gloves on.
+The only downside is the limited sizing options.

 The cinched wrist provides a more specific fit that provides a little bit more dexterity.
 That said, this glove has a unisex fit, so it felt a little floppier than other gloves that have a female-specific fit.

-Since it is a unisex glove, the fit is not designed specifically for women, like the Burton Gore-Tex - Women's glove.
+Since it is a unisex glove, the fit is not designed specifically for women.
 As a result, the XS will only fit a woman with medium sized hands.
 We really wish that Arc'teryx developed this 'unisex' glove with a larger range of female sizing options.
-If you're looking for a glove that will be best for small hands, check out the Outdoor Research Arete or Gordini Gore-Tex Down III glove instead.

 Giles takes the Fission gloves for a spin on a climb in Red Rocks to truly test dexterity and its performance as a climbing glove.
 We found (by the way) that this glove did the best in our climbing tests and is probably the best choice (in this selection) as a winter climbing glove.